bpelunit/bpelunit/net.bpelunit.dist/src/main/resources/doc/TEMPLATES.markdown

 - `$testCaseName` (String): name of the current test case.

+### Data source variables ###

+If you have set up a data source, it will place some variables into the context at this point.
+The values will depend on the current "row" of the contents of the data source.
+Please see the "Working with data sources" section below for more details.

 ### Custom test case variables ###

 To customize the variables for all activities in a specific test case, a `<script>` element with the proper Velocity template must be added to the test case `<setUp>` block.
-This template has access to all the test suite variables and the predefined test case variables.
+This template has access to all the test suite variables, the predefined test case variables and the variables loaded from the data source.
 It would look like this:

     <testCase>
       ...